msf4-0/AI4WRD-OCR/README.md

 6. The "OCR Confidence Cut-Off" allows you to filter out detected text below the defined threshold
 7. The "Save Continuous to csv" button will allow you to continuously save new OCR data into a csv file
 8. The "Save Previous to csv" button allows you to save all the previous OCR data to a csv file
-9. The csv file will be saved under the folder in which you saved the Python program files
+9. The csv file will be saved as the specified path
 10. The "Publish to mqtt button" allows you to publish detected data to a mqtt broker on the Address, Port and Topic specified.
 Note: if there are multiple crops they will be published to different topics based on the topic name you specified according to the format <topic specified\><crop number\>.
 For instance, if there are 2 crops and the topic specified is ai4wrdOutput, the text from crop 1 will be published to ai4wrdOutput1 and the text from crop 2 will be publishe to ai4wrOutput2
 11. Note that the zoom tool is still available for you to enlarge crops